-Take Your Next Trip With NATURE HIMALAYA TOURS
+Plan Your Next Adventure With NATURE HIMALAYA TOURS

 Specializing in Botanical Tours

-With many years of experience in operating botanical tours and with the knowledge of the areas where these exotic plants grow in the wild, we work directly with the locals of the area and manage and guide all our tours personally.
+With years of exploring and adventure while conducting botanical tours in different parts of the Himalayas, we have gathered the awareness of the areas where the exotic plants grow in the wild.
+We work directly with the locals of the areas and manage and guide all our tours personally.
 We can assure you will find the plants that you wish to see in bloom in the wild by timing the tour accordingly.

 The Travel Pros